-Main Differences IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Consolidat ed Finan cial State ments (January 2015) 3.152- 3.166 A GFS requires consolidation for the sub-sectors of the public.
+IDOAG 100 Main Differences Alignment Opportunitie IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Consolidat ed Finan cial Stat ements PSAS 35 (January 2015) 3.152- 3.166 Α GFS requires consolidation for the sub-sectors of the public.
 IPSAS 35 does not require such consolidation.
 IPSAS 35 requires that the controlling entity consolidates all controlled entities irrespective of being resident or nonresident or whether they are general government units or public corporations.
 GFS requires the consolidation of only resident units and distinguishes between government units and public corporations.
 [Note: These differences can be managed through limited adjustments at data source level without impact on alignment at Standards level] IPSAS 35 uses different terminology.
 See IPSAS 22, Disclosure of Financial Information about the General Government Sector to bridge to the ISS reporting on the Government Sector.
-No alignment opportunities identified.
-Investmen ts in Ass ociates a nd Joint Ventures IPSAS 36 (January 2015) 2.140- 2.143; A4.40 investments in associates and joint ventures.
+No alignment opportunities identified. nvestmen ts in Ass ociates a nd Joint Ventures (January 2015) 2.140- 2.143; A4.40 ВС IPSAS 36 requires the application of the equity method to recognize and measure investments in associates and joint ventures.
 In GFS, equity is measured at current market prices if there are no observable market prices.
-If there are no observable market prices.
 If there are no observable market prices, it is use information from the stock market on a similar listed share or recent transaction price, net asset value, present value/price to earnings ratios, book values reported by enterprises with macro-level adjustments by the statistics compilers, own funds at book value, and apportioning global value.
 In IPSAS 36, under the equity method, on initial recognition the investment in an associate or a joint venture is recognized at cost and the carrying amount is increased or decreased to recognize the investor's share of the surplus or deficit of the investee after the date of acquisition.
 The investor's share of the investee's surplus or deficit is recognized in the investor's surplus or deficit.
 Distributions received from an investee reduce the carrying amount of the investment.
 Adjustments to the carrying amount may also be necessary for changes in the investor's proportionate interest in the investee arising from changes in the investee's equity that have not been recognized in the investee's surplus or deficit.
 Such changes include those arising from the revaluation of property, plant and equipment and from foreign exchange translation differences.
 The investor's share of those changes is recognized in net assets/equity of the investor.
 In GFS, changes in market value of traded shares and changes in the investor's share of the corporation's net worth are recorded as other economic flows.
-IPSASB B. Potential to add current operational value ISS • E. Alignment not achieved related to Equity Method
+IPSASB B. Potential to add current operational value ISS • E. Alignment not achieved related to Equity Method n/a